lechnerc77/myNewsWrap/README.md

 ## When?

-I aim to publish episodes regularly every week on Friday on my [YouTubeChannel](https://www.youtube.com/channel/UCeaAZSNyP3MbyGe_1KKZADA?view_as=subscriber).
+I aim to publish episodes regularly every week on Saturday.
+Until episode 85 I presented the news on my [YouTubeChannel](https://www.youtube.com/channel/UCeaAZSNyP3MbyGe_1KKZADA?view_as=subscriber).
+With episode 86 I switched and there will be no more weekly videos.
+I will continue publishing the collection of news here on Github as well as on [dev.to](https://dev.to/lechnerc77).

 ## How to give feedback and contribute?